If you put four or five pieces of your brand’s marketing materials in front of yourself, what would you see?

 What Creates a Brand’s Visual Identity?

 Visual identity is made up of the visible images associated with your organization.
-They are the elements that guide customers and clients to their perceptions of your brand and include your:
+These are the elements that guide customers and clients to their perceptions of your brand.
+These brands include:

 - Imagery Styles